I do not have a political science degree.

 - Laurel L. Russwurm, Author

-- personal blog ~ mostly free culture & copyright
+- my personal blog ~ mostly free culture & copyright

 - techDITZ: making sense of tech